zwets/zwets.github.io/_posts/2016-02-03-the-automator.md

 ###### Footnotes

-[^1]: Either straight off the shelf, like [taxo](https://github.com/zwets/blast-galley/taxo) to search and browse the NCBI taxonomy, or as a starting point, like this [in-silico PCR script](https://github.com/zwets/blast-galley/in-silico-pcr).
+[^1]: Either straight off the shelf, like [taxo](https://github.com/zwets/blast-galley/blob/master/taxo) to search and browse the NCBI taxonomy, or as a starting point, like this [in-silico PCR script](https://github.com/zwets/blast-galley/blob/master/in-silico-pcr.sh).
+Both are in my [blast-galley](https://github.com/zwets/blast-galley) repository.

 [^2]: You don't?
 I'd hold off the cheers until you cross the age of forty.